Buying Guides

 Best for Two Monitors

-The ErGear's 176 lb weight capacity is 60% higher than the SHW and FLEXISPOT standing desks on this list, which matters if you run a dual-monitor setup.
-Two 27-inch monitors on arms, a keyboard, mouse, and a desk lamp stay well within limits.
-The 47.2-inch width provides enough horizontal real estate for two screens side by side with room for a small speaker or headphone stand.
+176 lbs of weight capacity.
+That's 60% more than the SHW and FLEXISPOT standing desks on this list — and the reason this is the dual-monitor pick.
+Two 27-inch monitors on arms, a keyboard, mouse, and a desk lamp all stay well within limits.
+The 47.2-inch width fits two screens side by side with room left for a speaker or headphone stand.

-The motor is rated for 50,000+ adjustment cycles and operates under 55 dB — quieter than a normal conversation.
-Three memory presets handle the sit/stand transition.
+The motor handles 50,000+ adjustment cycles at under 55 dB — quieter than a normal conversation.
+Three memory presets for the sit/stand switch.

-Who it's for: Dual-monitor users in small offices.
-The 176 lb capacity means you don't have to choose between a standing desk and a full workstation setup.
+Who it's for: You run two monitors and you want a standing desk.
+The 176 lb capacity means you don't have to choose between them.

-Watch out for: The desktop ships in two pieces that you align and join during assembly — some reviewers report slight seam visibility.
+Watch out for: The desktop ships in two pieces — some reviewers notice a slight seam after joining them.
 Minor wobble at full standing height (46 inches) under heavy typing.
-At 23.6 inches deep, a monitor arm is recommended for larger screens to maintain ergonomic viewing distance.
+At 23.6 inches deep, a monitor arm is recommended for bigger screens.

 FLEXISPOT Comhar 48-Inch Electric Standing Desk — Premium Pick